Bullard Speaks with Yahoo Finance about Inflation, Labor Markets

 May 24, 2021

-St. Louis Fed President James Bullard discussed his expectations for inflation in 2021 and 2022.
+St. Louis Fed President James Bullard discussed his expectations for inflation 2021 and 2022.
 He also discussed the labor market, wages, cryptocurrencies and other topics during an appearance on Yahoo Finance.

 Bullard talked about the nation’s tight labor market, noting that a meaningful measure is the unemployment-to-vacancy ratio.
 The ratio shows the number of unemployed people per job opening.
 Currently the ratio is 1.2-to-1, or almost one job opening for every officially unemployed worker, Bullard said.